hiveot/hub/README.md

 TODO before alpha:
 1. ~~Implement digitwin runtime in golang~~
 2. ~~generate golang api's from TD definitions (tdd2go)~~
-3. Generate javascript apis (for use by zwavejs)
+3. javascript hubclient with SSE callback channel (for use by zwavejs)
 4. Rework existing IoT bindings to work with the digital twin runtime
    * ~~1-wire protocol binding using owserver-v2 gateway (bindings/owserver)~~
    * insteon binding using isy99x gateway (bindings/isy99x)